mozilla/mozregression/README.md

 	mozregression --repo=mozilla-1.9.2

+Addons:

+	mozregression --addon=/some/addon/path/1 --addon=/some/addon/path/2

-Other options exist for running the nightlies with a particular profile, addons, and browser arguments.
+Other options exist for running the nightlies with a particular profile and browser arguments.
+See `mozregression --help` for more info.

 #dependencies